leofisG/spotify-clone/README.md

 2017/8/28
-Introduce the Vuex to manage the player's `isPlaying` state.
-This is necessary because it easier than passing the `prop` from parent to child or emit the event from child to parent.
+Introduce Vuex to manage the player's `isPlaying` state.
+This is necessary because it is easier than passing the `prop` from parent to child or emit the event from child to parent.
 I will have three component under the `playlist/:playlistId` route that will need to be changed when the `isPlaying` state is change.
 There are the player control play button, the green button, the track that are currently being played.